-Competing for 52 Years Garretson’s Sport Center, Greely, CO
+Competing for 52 Years Garretson’s Sport Center, Greeley, CO

 The story of Garretson’s Sports began, simply enough, with a phone call from a local sporting goods store to Zeke Garretson – who at the time was a high school coach – asking him if he wanted to buy a business called Bill’s Sporting Goods, in nearby Sterling, CO.
-Over the mild objections of his father, who nonetheless loaned him $5000 to start the business, Zeke began a five-decade, threegeneration business that is still going strong 52 years later in Greely, CO.
+Over the mild objections of his father, who nonetheless loaned him $5000 to start the business, Zeke began a five-decade, three generation business that is still going strong 52 years later in Greeley, CO.

 Zeke, now 81 years old, has been joined in the business by his son, Todd (56), who started working at the store in the ribbon and trophy department at age 12 and has worked in every area for the last 45 years, and Zeke’s grandson and Todd’s son, Tyler (32).
 In addition to the three men, Todd’s wife, Cheri, has been involved since 1983, and Tyler’s wife, Morgan, remains active in the business.
 Of course, Zeke’s wife, Maurine, was instrumental in the start-up back in 1965.